Transverse Surgery on Knots in Contact 3-Manifolds: Open Book Decompositions

 \begin{proof}[Proof of Corollary~\ref{Legendrian Surgery on Stabilisation}] Given a Legendrian $L$ in $\Mxi$, let $L_-$ be a single negative stabilisation of $L$, and let $K$ be a positive transverse push-off of $L$.
-Given any $r \neq 0$, Theorem~\ref{Transverse=Legendrian} implies that contact $(r)$-surgery on $L$ (with all negative stabilisation choices in the Ding--Geiges--Stipsicz algorithm) is equivalent to transverse $tb(L)+r$-surgery on $K$ (where the surgery is admissible if $r < 0$ and inadmissible if $r > 0$).
-Also according to Theorem~\ref{Transverse=Legendrian}, (in)admissible transverse $tb(L)+r$-surgery on $K$ is equivalent to contact $(tb(L)+r-tb(L_-))$-surgery on $L_-$, which is contact $(r+1)$-surgery on $L_-$ (with all negative stabilisation choices). \end{proof}
+Given any $r \neq 0$, Theorem~\ref{Transverse=Legendrian} implies that contact $r$-surgery on $L$ (with all negative stabilisation choices in Construction~\ref{DingGeiges}) is equivalent to transverse $f_L+r$-surgery on $K$ (where $f_L$ is the contact framing on $L$, and the surgery is admissible if $r < 0$ and inadmissible if $r > 0$).
+Also according to Theorem~\ref{Transverse=Legendrian}, (in)admissible transverse $f_L+r$-surgery on $K$ is equivalent to contact $(f_L+r-f_{L_-})$-surgery on $L_-$, which is contact $(r+1)$-surgery on $L_-$ (with all negative stabilisation choices). \end{proof}